-We recognize revenue under ASC 606, Revenue from Contracts with Customers by apply the following steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the Company satisfies a performance obligation.
-Payments are generally due and received within 30-60 days from the point of billing customers.
+We recognize revenue under ASC 606, Revenue from Contracts with Customers by apply the following steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract with a customers.

 The Company derives revenues primarily from IoT Connectivity and IoT Solutions.
 Connectivity arrangements provide customers with secure and reliable wireless connectivity to mobile and fixed devices through various mobile network carriers.
 Revenue from IoT Connectivity consists of monthly recurring charges ("MRC's") and overage/usage charges, and contracts are generally short-term in nature (i.e., month-to-month arrangements).
-Revenue for MRC's and overage/usage charges are recognized over time as the Company satisfies the performance obligation (generally starting when an enrolled device is activated on the Company's platform).
-Most of the MRC's are billed monthly in advance (generally in the last week of a month); any amounts billed for which the service has not been provided as of the balance sheet dates are reported as a contract liability and components of deferred revenue.
-Overage/usage charges are billed in arrears on a monthly cycle.
-Overage/usage charges are evaluated on a monthly basis, and any overage/usage charges determined by management as unlikely to be collected due to a customer disputing the charge or due to a concession are reserved.
-Reserved items are written off when deemed uncollectible or recognized as revenue if collected.
-Certain IoT Connectivity customers also have the option to purchase products and/or equipment (e.g. subscriber identification module or "SIM" cards, routers, phones, or tablets) from the Company on an as needed basis.
-Product sales to IoT Connectivity customers are recognized when control is transferred to the customer, which is typically upon shipment of the product.
+Revenue for MRC's and overage/usage charges are released device is activated on the Company's platform.
+Most of the MRC's are bilded monthly in deviance (generally in the last week of a month); any amounts bilded device is activated on the Company's platform.
+Most of the MRC's are bilded monthly in deviance (generally in the last week of a month); any amounts bilded device is activated on the Company's platform.
+Most of the MRC's are bilded monthly in deviance (generally in the last week of a month); any amounts bilded device is activated on the Company's platform.
+Most of the MRC's are bilded monthly in deviance (generally in the last week of a month); any amounts bilded device is activated on the Company's platform of the alance sheet dates are reported as a contract liability and components of deferred revenue.
+Overage/usage charges are evaluated on a monthly basis, and any overage/usage shares determined by management as unlikely to be collected due to a customer disputing the charges of due to a conscision are reserved.
+Reserved in or recognized as revenue if Coll Connectivity customers also have the option to purchase products and/or equipment (e.g. subscriber identification module or "SIM" cards, routers, phones, or tablets) from the Company on an as needed basis.
+Product sales to IoT Connectivity customers are concerved in the reserved in the reserved in the company cards are revenue if Collected.
+Certain IoT connectivity are the customer, which is typically upon shipment of the product.